 - Fight their enemies to the very end.

 - Anger the spirits or elements by any means.

 - Betray any person they have sworn an oath in blood towards.

-- Dislike others based on religion, race, or sex.
+- Judge others based on belief, race, or gender.

 - Force themselves upon the helpless, unless dishonourable.

-- Slay a wild animal or any other creature needlessly, unless for revenge, to get food or other resources, or to slay a sworn enemy.
+- Slay a wild animal or any other creature needlessly, unless for revenge, to harvest food or other resources, or to slay a sworn enemy.